Best in the US Tournament Rules

 Protests:

-• A protest is only available for a violation or misapplication of a rule, not for coach/fan/player disagreement with an umpire’s judgement call (ie. ball and strikes, out and safe, interference, etc).
+• A protest is only available for a violation or misapplication of a rule, not for coach/fan/player disagreement with an umpire’s judgment call (i.e., ball and strikes, out and safe, interference, etc.).
 Pitching limitations are not eligible for protest.
-Protests must be filed and ruled on before the next pitch if during a game, or before umpires leave field if after a game.
-The team protesting must make cash payment of $200 at the time of protest and the protest will only be heard and ruled upon by the tournament committee.
+Protests must be filed and ruled on before the next pitch if during a game, or before umpires leave the field if after a game.
+The team protesting must make a cash payment of $200 at the time of protest and the protest will only be heard and ruled upon by the tournament committee.
 If the protest is ruled in the protesting team’s favor, the $200 will be refunded to the team.

 Ejections: